aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering/idevice/clip/_index.md

 ---
 title: IDevice.Clip
 second_title: Aspose.SVG for .NET API Reference
-description: IDevice method.
+description: IDevice Clip method.
 Modifies the current clipping path by intersecting it with the current path using the FillRule to determine the region to fill.
 This method terminates current path
 type: docs
 weight: 70
 url: /net/aspose.svg.rendering/idevice/clip/